 Market Participants should handle orders fairly and with transparency

 A bank receives a large order from a fund (Client) to sell Gold at the London PM Benchmark Process.
-According to their pre-agreed terms and conditions, the bank and the Client have agreed that the bank will act as Principal and may hedge Benchmark transactions depending on market conditions.
+According to their pre-agreed terms and conditions, the bank and the Client have agreed that the bank will act as a Principal and may hedge Benchmark transactions depending on market conditions.
 The bank hedges some of the order amount before the fixing window since it judges that the fixing window is too illiquid to clear such a large amount without affecting the market rate to the Client’s disadvantage.
 The bank also keeps some of the risk on its book and does not trade the full amount in the market, therefore lessening the market impact of the Client’s order in the fixing, with the intention of benefiting the Client.

 Market Participants are expected to handle orders with fairness and transparency.
-In this example, the Client and the bank have agreed that the latter will act as Principal.
+In this example, the Client and the bank have agreed that the latter will act as a Principal.
 The bank executes the transaction in a manner that benefits the Client by lessening the market impact of the Client’s order on the market.

 A Market Participant has orders from several Clients to buy Silver.
 The Market Participant has disclosed to the Clients its policy that electronic orders are processed in the order in which they are received from Clients.
 The Market Participant fills first an order of another customer even though that order was received after other orders.